anugrahchemparathy/FOLD_solver/README.md

 ### Visualizing Layers
 One drawback of tkinter is that it can be very hard to visualize the many overlapping layers of a folded origami.
 Also, when writing my polygon generating code it was valuable to be able to visualize every polygon's boundaries individually at once (which can otherwise be difficult due to shared edges).
-So I added an alternate visual mode in `FOLD_visualize.py` accessiblye by setting `clear_vis = False` in the python code to randomly shift every polygon by a small amount and color every polygon a random color.
+So I added an alternate visual mode in `FOLD_visualize.py` accessible by setting `clear_vis = False` in the python code to randomly shift every polygon by a small amount and color every polygon a random color.

 <p align="center">
   <img src="images/crane_folded_random.png" height="400" />